yufei-tata/flutter_web_auth_2/flutter_web_auth_2/README.md

 **Note:** To use multiple scopes with Google, you need to encode them as a single string, separated by spaces.
 For example, `scope: 'email https://www.googleapis.com/auth/userinfo.profile'`.
 Here is [a list of all supported scopes](https://developers.google.com/identity/protocols/oauth2/scopes).

+## Upgrading to `3.x`

+Version `3.0.0` featured a huge refactor which made it possible to maintain even more configuration possibilities.
+Even platform-specific ones!
+If you want to upgrade, you need to do the following:
+- Follow the [Setup] within this README again for your platform and do it from scratch (there might be changes!)
+- Dart SDK constraints have been updated to `>=2.15.0`.
+- The configuration parameters have been removed from the `authenticate` function.
+Now, you have to pass a `FlutterWebAuth2Options` object with those options in it instead:
+  - `contextArgs`: This is now called `windowName` within `FlutterWebAuth2Options`.
+  - `redirectOriginOverride`: This is now called `debugOrigin` within `FlutterWebAuth2Options`.
+  - `preferEphemeral`: This has been split into the two named parameters `preferEphemeral` (for iOS and MacOS) and `intentFlags` (for Android) within `FlutterWebAuth2Options`.
+The former works exactly the same.
+However, if you want the old behaviour using `preferEphemeral` on Android, use the `ephemeralIntentFlags` constant as value for `intentFlags`.

 ## Upgrading from `flutter_web_auth`

 If you used `flutter_web_auth` correctly (and without extra hackage) before, it should be sufficient to replace the following strings *everywhere* (yes, also in `AndroidManifest.xml` for example):
 - `FlutterWebAuth` -> `FlutterWebAuth2`
 - `flutter_web_auth` -> `flutter_web_auth_2`

+If you are using versions `>= 3.0.0`, you also need to follow the migration guide(s) above!

 If you are still unsure or something is not working as well as before, please [open a new issue](https://github.com/ThexXTURBOXx/flutter_web_auth_2/issues/new/choose).